 Security Partnerships are Key to Increased Cybersecurity MaturityStrong security partnerships will be key to a safer region as cybercriminals increasingly seek to compromise the growing digital infrastructure in META.
-By: Ahmad Salem
+By: Ahmad A. Salem

 The META region continues to be right at the forefront when it comes to developing and implementing technologies that are helping to shape the world.
 From Dubai announcing its smart city initiative and launching its cyber-security strategy; to government bodies' readiness to invest in technology; and the majority of organizations embracing digital transformation, the region is currently seeing the benefits of business and lifestyle transformation through the means of advanced technology.